PurpleAvatar/multiscale_biological_modeling/index.md

 toc: true
 ---

-#

-Try not to repeat the title with a wide layout
+Try not to repeat the title with a wide layout, but did that pound sign break everything?

 Where does this (here) text go? (index.md) Changing as we go10